KasperKrawczyk/DynNoSliceCovid/README.md

 ## Acknowledgments

-Inspiration, code snippets, etc.
+I would like to thank:

-* Danie Archambault
+* Daniel Archambault
 * Paolo Simonetto
 * Max Sondag